eduMFA/eduMFA/doc/configuration/sms_gateway_config.rst

 You can get the necessary *JSON config file*, from your Firebase console.
-The default PUSH authenticator App (privacyIDEA Authenticator) which you can find in Google Play Store and Apple App Store uses a Firebase project, that is managed by the company NetKnights.
+The unsupported PUSH authenticator App (privacyIDEA Authenticator) which you can find in Google Play Store and Apple App Store uses a Firebase project, that is managed by the company NetKnights.
 You need to get an SLA to receive a JSON config file for accessing the project.